Zymbit-Docs/docs/content/troubleshooting/scm/index.md

 * zkifc 1.2-36 - Fixed: #120 get_public_key() with a very large number crashes zkifc
 * zkpkcs 11 1.0-3 - Fixed: #123 zk_pkcs11: Doesn't work with 64-bit OS

+#### Open Issues
+ * #122 - SCM: USB Isochronous mode data experiences delays while zkifc is running
+ * #119 - SCM: will not work with otg_mode=1, must set dtoverylay=dwc2,dr_mode=host.
+This can affect the ability for recognition of some other USB devices at boot time
+ * #126 - SCM: set_supervised_boot_policy not implemented.
+Currently, if there is an entry in the manifest, it is enabled.
+If no entry in manifest it is disabled.
+In Development mode it will flash 4-2 for failure.
+In Production mode, it self-destructs.
+There is no "held in reset" mode implemented.

 -----

 ### SCM Beta Release